anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 - Expected outpus
 - Explanation of Pass/Fail
 - Disposition, or next steps, based on test results (e.g. handling of failures, handoff to next tier with passing results)

+<a name="7.8"></a>
+## 7.8 CICD Tool Chain (use of, process, and scripts)]

+Placeholder to describe the CICD tool chain used in RI validations.

+Include flow diagram.

+<a name="7.9"></a>
+## 7.9 Jenkins Setup & Job Creation

+Placeholder to describe the process, access, steps, instance, etc, information for the setup of Jenkins, the jobs required for validation, and the results dashboard.

+<a name="7.10"></a>
+## 7.10 Compliance Validation (steps, process)

+Placholder to describe the purpose, steps, and process, using the Jenkins Jobs, Tool Chain, and Test Case requirements mapping to perform validations.